blackdenarius307/Board-Games-API-Data-Analysis/README.md

 # Rough Breakdown of Tasks:
 - [ ] Pull data from API
 - [ ] Clean data and group by release date
-- [ ] Breakdown mechanics, theme, and player count data
+- [ ] Break down mechanics, theme, and player count data
 - [ ] Create summary data frames for each
 - [ ] Create charts showing trends over time
 - [ ] Pull data for top publishers